rchillard/rchillard.com/src/pages/2019/01/07-whats-a-shortstack-developer.md

 Shortstackers understand that they’re two pancakes short and gladly accept it.

 ## Approach: Stay Hungry, My Friends
-Since shortstack developers own a carefree and pragmatic philosophy, they embrace the most effective way to learn new skills, a virtuous learning cycle of:
+Since shortstack developers own a carefree and pragmatic philosophy, they embrace the most effective way to learn new skills, a virtuous cycle of:
 1. **Learn**: read, listen, or watch a short lesson on a new technology
 2. **Build**: immediately create a new project using that technology
 3. **Teach**: solidify their knowledge by teaching, telling, or writing what they learned